 - 1. Full-time employees of Tallahassee Community College and their dependents - 2.
 Full-time employees of area school districts - 3.
 Graduates of the Fostering Achievement program (current or former foster care participants) - 4.
 Graduates of the Tallahassee Community College New Start Scholarship program - 5.
-Law enforcement and public safety officers employed in area counties and their dependents
+Law enforcement and public safety officers employed in area counties.